partykit/partykit/apps/docs/src/content/docs/tutorials/add-partykit-to-a-nextjs-app/7-deploy-your-app.md

 In the case of this specific Next.js app, you will most probably deploy it to Vercel, in which case you can follow [the Vercel deployment guide](https://nextjs.org/learn/basics/deploying-nextjs-app/deploy).

-Please remember to also set the environment variables mentioned (such as `PARTYKIT_URL`).
+Please remember to also set the environment variables mentioned (such as `NEXT_PUBLIC_PARTYKIT_HOST`).
 To do so, you can follow [the Vercel guide on secrets management](https://nextjs.org/docs/app/building-your-application/configuring/environment-variables).

+In the example repository, we've included an `.env.example` file that contains the environment variables you need to set.

 ## Deploy PartyKit server